-Richard Llewellyn acquired a severe disability when he was 20 years old.
-He approached this new way of life as an adventure, beginning a series of small businesses.
-He adapted them to the requirements of his disability, including running Llewellyn Galleries, in Dulwich and North Adelaide, which promoted local artists.
+Richard Llewellyn acquired severe disability when he was 20 years old.
+He approached this new way of life as an adventure, beginning a series of small businesses, including running Llewellyn Galleries, in Dulwich and North Adelaide, which promoted local artists.

-Richard had a passion for South Australia, the arts and people with disabilities.
+Richard had a passion for South Australia, the arts and people with disability.
 The Richard Llewellyn Deaf and Disability Grants continue to support the values for which he worked and lived.

 There are four grant categories available: